scuc/Vantage-XML-Generator/README.md

-## XML Creation for a Vantage Workflow
+## XML Creation based on Directory Name and Path

-A Python script to create simple XML for use in Telestream Vantage workflows.
+A Python script to create a simple XML for use in Telestream Vantage workflows.

 ## Project Description

-This Python script was created out the need to automate the archiving of video projects and associated .WAV files through a Telestream Vantage Workflow.
+This Python script was created out the need to automate the archiving of video projects and associated audio files.

 The script generates an XML document for each individual sub-directory in a given 'watch folder'.
 The XML contains two elements `<ProjectName>` and `<ProjectPath>`.
 The creation of the XML file triggers the start of the Vantage workflow.
-The two elements from the XML are used to generate variables for the Vantage workflow:  `<ProjectName>` translates to the `Project Name` variable, and `<ProjectPath>` translates to the `Project Path - text` variable.
-The Vantage workflow
+The two elements from the XML are used to generate variables inside the Vantage workflow:  `<ProjectName>` translates to the `Project Name` text variable, and `<ProjectPath>` translates to the `Project Path - text` variable.
+The Vantage workflow uses this information to archive the entire contents of Project at the given path.

 The Vantage workflow and video encoding software